Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 We had to carry our bikes up to the museum via the Pa’rus Trail

-Going biking in Springdale is the best way to take on Zion from a new perspective.
-You can bring your own bike or rent one from a bike rental shop in downtown Springdale, the town right outside of the park entrance.
+Biking is a great way to experience Zion from a new perspective.
+You can bring your own bike or get one from a rental shop in downtown Springdale, the town right outside of the park entrance.

-I love biking on the Pa’rus Trail in Zion National Park, one of the best places to visit in Utah because it’s the only trail that allows dogs.
-Biking along the road to the Narrows Trailhead is another fun activity, and entirely safe being that no cars are allowed on the national park road.
+I love biking on the Pa’rus Trail in Zion National Park, one of the best places to visit in Utah, because it’s the only trail that allows dogs.
+Cycling to the Narrows Trailhead is also fun and entirely safe being that no cars are allowed on the route.

 Quail Creek State Park